 Choose a basic door

 Almost anything in your home can include smart home technology, including your garage doors.
-You may be given the option to control your garage door with your smartphone or bluetooth, but opting for these technologies will add to your final price tag.
+You may be given the option to control your garage door with your smartphone or bluetooth, but going digital will add to your final price tag.
 Choosing a manual garage door over an electronic one will also help you save money.

 Get the warranty